 Be open and honest with each other and problem-solve together.
 Teamwork is often a helpful way to relieve some of the stress for all parties.
 Involve important/trusted family members in the process to assist with both emotional support and practical tasks.
-For most, there is truly 'no place like home' so if at all possible, you should first look at options to assist the person in remaining in their own home, albeit with help or support for as long as possible.
+For most, there is truly 'no place like home,' so you should first look at options to assist the person in remaining in their own home, albeit with help or support for as long as possible.
 Sometimes if these options have been explored first, it makes it easier for the senior to accept the possibility of moving into a care home.
 Start by researching the available services for seniors in their area.
 The local health authority may be able to help you with this.

 Family support throughout the process is of paramount importance.
 To help decrease anxiety, suggest and offer to assist them in making a list of everything that needs to be done before moving day.
-It might be a good idea to assist your relative in deciding what things they can take with them and how to dispose of what can't be accommodated in their new home.
+It might be a good idea to help your relative decide what they can take with them and how to dispose of what can't be accommodated in their new home.
 Keep in mind the overwhelming experience sorting a lifetime of possessions entails.
 Help your loved one to maintain and relocate their memories.
 Focus on keeping the furniture that will easily fit in a small space but will help them to feel like their new place is their new home.
 Help pack, arrange for storage and movers, assist with change of address notifications, be present on the day of the move and, if possible, help them decorate the room and settle in.
-Ensure the suite is cleaned and in good working order, if possible before the furniture is in.
+Ensure the suite is cleaned and in good working order, if possible, before the furniture is in.
 You may want to spend your first few visits exploring and becoming familiar with the new neighbourhood together.
 Ask the home Administrator if they can match you/your loved one with a current resident with similar interests who can help with learning the routine and adjusting to the new surroundings.

-SeniorCareAccess.com is Canada’s largest unbiased seniors’ housing database, offering consulting services, and both seniors’ service and housing directories for professionals, seniors, and their families.
+For additional questions, feel free to contact us at firstname.lastname@example.org.
+SeniorCareAccess.com is Canada’s largest unbiased seniors’ housing database, offering consulting services and both seniors’ service and housing directories for professionals, seniors, and their families.